We offer dental services at our campuses in St Albans, Hoppers Crossing and Altona Meadows.

 Who can use the Dental Service?

-Teenagers – aged 12 to 18 years of age (in Years 7 to 12) who hold or whose parents hold a concession card.
+Teenagers – aged 12 to 18 years of age (in Years 7 to 12) who hold, or whose parents hold, a concession card.
+Families eligible for the Commonwealth Child Dental Benefits Schedule (CDBS) are also able to access Dental Services through IPC Health (see below for further details).

-Preschool and Primary school children – All children from preschool to Grade 6.
+Preschool and Primary school children – All children aged between 2 and 12 years of age.

 A parent/guardian must be present during consultation.